OutBook User Guide

 - Removes a contact at the specified

-to the meeting at the specifiedMEETING_INDEX
+ATTENDEE_INDEXto the meeting at the specifiedMEETING_INDEX.

 Examples: